The Texas Power Grid Fallout: View from a Risk Manager

 The Texas fallout of February ’21 from severe winter weather is currently at the forefront of conversation.
 But this isn’t the first time in history that we’ve seen weather anomalies cripple the power grid and spell financial doom for organizations that were poorly positioned.
 Such “black swan” events are extremely low in probability but extremely high in impact.
 In fact, they are often so extreme that risk managers wouldn’t typically want to incorporate them explicitly into their analytical risk management framework.
 A risk manager may model prices occasionally hitting the system-wide offer cap of $9,000, but simulating these for an entire week, as we saw in the recent Texas power grid catastrophe, could very likely have the effect of over-valuing any options that exist within the portfolio.
-For example, real options like thermal generators and batteries or financial options would show significantly inflated valuations since their value is directly related to market volatility.
+For example, real options like thermal generators and batteries or financial options would show significantly inflated valuations since their value is directly related to energy market volatility.

 Even with these approaches, the challenge is producing a scenario that is extreme enough to push the limits of what is possible, yet not so extreme that it provides little to no actionable business intelligence.
 Almost by definition, these black swan events have never occurred in the past, so there’s no basis for determining just how extreme they can be.
 The polar vortex of 2014 is another good example; at the time, it was one of the most extreme events the northeastern U.S. power grid had ever seen.
 If a portfolio manager had modeled the polar vortex prior to its occurrence and urged the company to manage to it, it’s likely this individual would have been laughed out of the room.
 Worse yet, if the organization did manage to this sort of event, they might have paid enormous premiums for financial protection against it, which could have negatively impacted margin and forced them into bankruptcy before the event ever even happened.
 However, after the polar vortex event occurred, management teams at many companies (particularly energy retailers with a short position in the market) were likely pointing fingers at the risk manager, criticizing the lack of management to the extreme event.